Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.3/components/button-group.md

 <summary>See Bootstrap examples that are incompatible with Orange Design System.</summary>
 <br>
 {{< design-callout-alert >}}
-These variants should not be used because they do not respect the Orange Design System specifications.
+This variant should not be used because it does not respect the Orange Design System specifications.
 {{< /design-callout-alert >}}

 {{< example >}}